 Comprehending Compassion

-There is an increasing interest towards examining compassion within organizations, but we still know little about how organizational work includes compassion in practice.
-This crucial issue is linked to fundamental assumptions concerning the nature of business and organizations.
-The starting point for this project is that it is time to take compassion seriously by reconsidering the role of it in organizations.
+There is an increasing interest towards examining compassion within organisations, but we still know little about how organisational work includes compassion in practice.
+This crucial issue is linked to fundamental assumptions concerning the nature of business and organisations.
+The starting point for this project is that it is time to take compassion seriously by reconsidering the role of it in organisations.

 Compassion at large has touch points to all departments at Arcada, and this project is part of a larger endeavor to explore and teach compassion within and across disciplines.
-The project spans over three years (2020-2022) and has four separate but tightly interconnected objectives: a) course development b) empirical research in organizations and among students and staff in Arcada, c) arranging a series of international workshops, and d) theoretical research with national and international collaborators and outputs.
+The project spans over four years (2020-2023) and has four separate but tightly interconnected objectives: a) course development b) empirical research in organisations and among students and staff in Arcada, c) arranging a series of international workshops, and d) theoretical research with national and international collaborators and outputs.

 The overall purpose of this research project is to, both theoretically and empirically explore the relationships between leadership, satisfaction/frustration of basic psychological needs, self-care, compassion satisfaction, and compassion fatigue, by answering the following research questions:

-How can organizations and leaders encourage compassionate acts as an employee engagement tool to enhance compassion satisfaction?
+- How can organisations and leaders encourage compassionate acts as an employee engagement tool to enhance compassion satisfaction?

-How can leadership and organizational practices support the satisfaction of basic psychological needs of employees, thereby enabling compassion satisfaction and preventing compassion fatigue?
+- How can leadership and organisational practices support the satisfaction of basic psychological needs of employees, thereby enabling compassion satisfaction and preventing compassion fatigue?

 Research outputs